Tsimshian: Culture

-The Tsimshian have a matrilineal kinship system, with a societal structure based on a tribe, house group and clan system, properly referred to as a moiety.
+The Tsimshian have a matrilineal kinship system, with a societal structure based on a tribe, house group and clan system.
 Descent and property are transmitted through the maternal line.
 Hereditary chiefs obtain their rights through their maternal line through their mother's brother.
 Although it is inherited the protege must be trained for proper behavior and groomed well for specific obligations.
-No lineage should be sullied by inappropriate behaviors of high ranking members.
+No lineage should be sullied by inappropriate behaviors of high-ranking members.

 The marriage ceremony was an extremely formal affair, several prolonged and sequential ceremonies.
 Arranged marriages and births were common to protect rights of access to territories and resources.
 Some cultural taboos have related to prohibiting women and men from eating improper foods during and after childbirth.
 Several taboos still exist and are actively practiced.

 Like all Northwest Coastal peoples, the Tsimshian harvested the abundant sea life, especially salmon.
 The Tsimshian became seafaring people, like the Haida.
 Salmon continues to be at the center of their nutrition, despite large-scale commercial fishing in the area.
 Due to this abundant food source, the Tsimshian developed permanent towns.
 They lived in large longhouses, made from cedar house posts and panels to withstand the wet climate.
 These were very large and usually housed an entire extended family.

 Tsimshian religion centered on the "Lord of Heaven", who aided people in times of need by sending supernatural servants to earth to aid them.
 The Tsimshian believed that charity and purification of the body (either by cleanliness or fasting) was the route to the afterlife.

 The Tsimshian engage in the feast system or potlatch, which they refer to as the yaawk (feast) for one specific event.
 Today in Tsimshian culture, the potlatch is held to honour deaths, burials, and succession to name-titles.
 The Tsimshian have four different types of feasts.
 The feast system is the agency for social reproduction, expression of law, the transmission of knowledge, and demonstration of the obligations for chiefs to provide stewardship for resources and attending to needs of communities.
 The planning and delivery of feast events requires very specific protocols, including those required for the guests.
 It is untoward to hold out one's hand while payments (also known as 'gifts' by external observers) are being distributed.

 The Tsimshian have maintained their fishing and hunting lifestyle (although constrained by colonialism and declining fish and animal population abundances), art and culture, and are working to revitalize the common use of their language.
 Artists have excelled in traditional mediums and contemporary forms with pieces spread around the world.
 These artisans practice the tradition of story telling with their chosen mediums.